tythe-protocol/tythe/README.md

 # About

-This is a simple CLI client implementing the [tythe protocol](https://github.com/aboodman/tythe).
+This is a simple CLI client implementing the [Tythe Protocol](https://github.com/aboodman/tythe).
 It relies on Coinbase for transfer (and eventually, for credit card processing).

 # Install